—PreArrive vs. Chekin

 You need biometric or document-based ID checks before a guest arrives

-The right toolChekin — PreArrive deliberately captures no ID and no biometrics.
+The right toolChekin: PreArrive deliberately captures no ID scan and does no biometric matching.

 You want a signed, dated record that the guest agreed to your rules and fees